-When you’re injured in a truck accident, it’s important to hire an experienced and reliable Atlanta trucking accident attorney to help you get compensation for your injuries.
-You should understand that everything you do or say before filing your claim can have a significant impact on your trial or settlement.
+When you’re injured in a truck accident, it’s important to hire an experienced and reliable Atlanta trucking accident attorney to help you get the maximum compensation for your injuries.
+You should understand that everything you do or say before filing your claim can have a significant impact on your trial or favorable settlement negotiations.

-Most victims of truck accidents know that their actions have legal implications, but they’re not aware of how a small mistake can adversely affect their Truck Accident Claim.
-Of course, hiring an Atlanta trucking attorney and filing a claim may save the day if you make minor mistakes.
+Most victims of truck accidents know that their actions have legal implications, but they’re not aware of how a small mistake can adversely affect their truck accident claim.
+Of course, hiring a trucking attorney and filing a claim may save the day if you make minor mistakes.
 However, at some point a case is unfix-able.

 1. Not Seeking Medical Treatment

 First, it’s very important that you get proper medical attention so you can heal well from your injuries.
 Secondly, your medical condition and treatment is valuable evidence in your truck accident claim.